-Financial Guidelines for Agricultural Producers: Recommendations of the Farm Financial Standards Council (Revised), July 1995.
+5 Financial Guidelines for Agricultural Producers: Recommendations of the Farm Financial Standards Council (Revised), January 2008.

-Use of an accelerated method of calculating depreciation for machinery, vehicles, and some buildings and improvements may be justified by the fact that, as the asset ages, maintenance costs tend to increase.
+may be justified by the fact that, as the asset ages, maintenance costs tend to increase.
 Thus, a greater amount of depreciation expense may be recorded in the early years when maintenance costs are low and a lesser amount is recorded in later years when efficiency has decreased and maintenance costs are higher.

-One method for calculating accelerated depreciation is Sum-of-the-Years'-Digits.
+One method for calculating accelerated depreciation is Sumof-the-Years'-Digits.
 This method is calculated by multiplying the non-recoverable cost of acquisition (cost less salvage value) by a fraction.
 The denominator (bottom number) of the fraction is the sum of the numbers representing each year of useful life.
 Thus the denominator for an asset with a useful life of five years would be: 1+2+3+4+5 = 15.
 The denominator may also be found by the formula:

-$$n (n+1) \div 2$$ , where $n = years$ of useful life
+$n(n+1) \div 2$, where n = years of useful life